OSGeo/grass-website/content/news/2022_06_05_Results_student_grant_Caitlin.md

 of Code (GSoC) 2021.
-As a second-year doctoral student at North Carolina State University [(NCSU)](https://www.ncsu.edu/) in the [GeoForAll Lab](https://geospatial.ncsu.edu/geoforall/), I was taking a lot of courses that used GRASS GIS and other OSGeo software.
+As a second-year doctoral student at North Carolina State University [(NCSU)](https://www.ncsu.edu/) in the [GeoForAll Lab](https://geospatial.ncsu.edu/geoforall/), I was taking a lot of courses that used GRASS GIS and other [OSGeo](https://www.osgeo.org/) software.
 I’m interested in geo-visualization, open-source software development and making powerful geospatial tools accessible to everyone.
-So, applying to GSoC for the project, entitled [*“Improved Integration of GRASS GIS and Jupyter Notebooks”*](https://trac.osgeo.org/grass/wiki/GSoC/2021/JupyterAndGRASS), was a natural fit.
+So, applying to GSoC for the project entitled [*“Improved Integration of GRASS GIS and Jupyter Notebooks”*](https://trac.osgeo.org/grass/wiki/GSoC/2021/JupyterAndGRASS), was a natural fit.
 The project aimed to make GRASS GIS more accessible and intuitive to use within Jupyter Notebooks.